kosmikgirl/lit-scaffold-sass/docs/sass.md

 - To generate pages and components that use sass styles, confirm plop prompt while running `npm run plop`.

-  **WARNING: Lit doesn't support SASS natively, so introducing it could lead to unforseen issues**
+  **WARNING: Lit doesn't support SASS natively, so introducing it could lead to unforeseen issues**